Cervical Spine Fracture in Emergency Medicine Workup

 At the level of C3 and C4, it should not exceed 5 mm, or it should be less than half the width of the involved vertebrae.

-At the level of C6, prevertebral space is widened by the presence of the esophagus and cricopharyngeal muscle.
-At this level, the space should be no more than 22 mm in adults or 14 mm in children younger than 15 years.
+At the level of C6, the prevertebral space is widened by the presence of the esophagus and the cricopharyngeal muscle.
+At this level, the space should be no larger than 22 mm in adults or 14 mm in children younger than 15 years.

-Children younger than 24 months may exhibit a physiologic widening of the prevertebral space during expiration; therefore, obtain images in small children during inspiration to assess prevertebral space adequately.
+Children younger than 24 months may exhibit a physiologic widening of the prevertebral space during expiration; therefore, images should be obtained in small children during inspiration to assess prevertebral space adequately.

 If the prevertebral space is widened at any level, a hematoma secondary to a fracture is the most likely diagnosis.